wedesoft/hornetseye-alsa/README.md

 Synopsis
 --------

-This Ruby extension provides an interface for playing audio data using ALSA.
+This Ruby extension provides an interface for playing audio data using the Advanced Linux Sound Architecture (ALSA).

 Installation
 ------------
+*hornetseye-alsa* requires the ALSA library.
+If you are running Debian or (K)ubuntu, you can install it like this:

+    $ sudo aptitude install libasound2-dev

-To install the Hornetseye ALSA bindings, use the following command:
+To install this Ruby extension bindings, use the following command:

     $ sudo gem install hornetseye-alsa

-You can install from source as follows:
+Alternatively you can build and install the Ruby extension from source as follows:

     $ rake
     $ sudo rake install